n-neen/super-glider/readme.md

 dpad: left and right to move. up and down not used

-x: unimplemented (will fire rubber bands)
+x: currently turns off lights. this is just for testing. will eventually fire rubber bands

 b: turn glider around